Prathamesh4545/Library-Management-System/README.md

 # Library Management System

 ## Overview
 The Library Management System is a web application designed to help manage and track books in a library.
-It allows users to add, update, and search for books, as well as download book information in PDF format.
+It allows users to add, update, and search for books, as well as download book in PDF format.

 ## Features
 - **Add Books**: Add new books to the library database with details such as title, author, genre, and cover image.